 Todd has been a Sacramento resident since 2011 and is originally from Syracuse, New York, where he lived until attending college in Rhode Island at Providence College.
 After graduating from Providence in 2008, Todd had traveled around the United States for his previous employer, Guidance in Giving, Inc., until settling on living here in Sacramento.

 He is an active member of the community through his involvement with Metro EDGE, the Sacramento Metro Chamber of Commerce and the Rotary Club of Sacramento.
-Todd is dedicated to advancing the services, programs and the overall well-being of the LGBT community through his work at the Sacramento LGBT Community Center and hopes that people that identify as LGBTQ feel welcome, needed and safe in our community.
+Todd is dedicated to advancing the services, programs, and the overall well-being of the LGBTQ community through his work at the Sacramento LGBT Community Center and hopes that people that identify as LGBTQ feel welcome, needed, and safe in our community.

 In his spare time, Todd plays softball in the Sacramento Valley Gay and Lesbian Softball League, is an avid skier, and an active traveler.